 Articulating yearly Outreach Strategy (Please see Annex I) which is driven by the Outreach Committee with guidance by the Vice-Chair, Finance and Operations

 Over the past 3 years, the BC has continued to broaden its diversity in membership across regions.
 The diversity cuts across size of companies, gender and language.
 Take for example, AfICTA based in Nigeria but with membership from 27 African countries has speakers in English, French and Arabic.
 Another example is AIM based in Brussels with member companies across Europe speaking English, French, German, Italian, Spanish and Portuguese.
-So also is International Chambers of Commerce Business Action in support of the Information Society (ICC BASIS) with membership and language diversity across ICANN regions etc.
+Another is the International Chambers of Commerce Business Action in support of the Information Society (ICC BASIS) with membership and language diversity across ICANN regions and with many French, German, Spanish speaking members.

 The analysis below shows a progressive increase in membership from Africa and Asia and a comparative decrease in percentage membership share of North America.
 The figures indicate Africa and Asian membership grow from 2% each in 2014 to 10% and 8% respectively in FY17 (BC Fiscal Year is July 1 to June 30).